morawskim/rpm-pipeline/README.md

 `bcal` - [bcal](https://github.com/jarun/bcal) Byte CALculator.
 The engineer's utility for storage conversions and calculations.

 `netsed` - [netsed](http://silicone.homelinux.org/projects/netsed/) A tool to modify network packets.

+`json-tools` - [json-tools](https://github.com/larsks/json-tools) This is a small set of utilities for interacting with JSON on the command line.